Execution Modes

 How Architectures Are Evaluated

-The Studio evaluates filed system architectures through a defined set of execution modes that govern how work is structured, exercised, reviewed, and either advanced or terminated.
-These modes describe internal evaluation mechanisms only and do not represent development stages, collaboration pathways, or commercialization activity.
+The Studio evaluates filed system architectures through a defined set of execution modes that govern how work is structured, exercised, reviewed, and assessed.
+These execution modes describe internal evaluation mechanisms only and do not represent development stages, collaboration pathways, or commercialization activity.

 Architectural System Design